In the Lost Lands: How Does the Movie Honor George R.R. Martin’s Story?

 collage of different supernatural creatures from the lost lands

-Boyce’s opening monologue, by no means like Galadriel’s, promises ‘a tale of magic and witches, of quests and of monsters’—a pledge it quickly abandons.
+Boyce’s opening monologue, by no means the quality of Galadriel’s, promises ‘a tale of magic and witches, of quests and of monsters’, a pledge it quickly abandons.
 While brief glimpses of the Lost Lands’ horrors appear—a caged dead beast, the ghouls in Shadows Bane—these are Anderson’s inventions, not Martin’s.

-A rich ecosystem described in the source material—where rumors traveled via rats with human hands and birds with monkey faces between fantastical kingdoms—is reduced to two bleak settings: the dying city under the mountain and the desolate plains beyond it.
-What Martin crafted as a living tapestry of creatures not unlike Tolkien’s Middle Earth becomes another post-apocalyptic desert—his world-building attempt, done away with.
+A rich ecosystem described in the source material, where rumors traveled via rats with human hands and birds with monkey faces between fantastical kingdoms, is reduced to two bleak settings: the dying city under the mountain and the dead plains beyond it.
+What Martin crafted as a living tapestry of creatures not unlike Tolkien’s Middle-earth becomes another post-apocalyptic deserthis world-building attempt, done away with.

 Resurrecting Boyce